arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 The Opta™ responsible of the Big Tank (BT) performs the following actions:

-- It activates the pump if its maximum level alarm is triggered; this will cause liquid migration from Big Tank to Small Tank
+- It activates the pump if its maximum level alarm is triggered; this will cause liquid migration from Big Tank to Small Tank.
-- It shuts off the system completely, halting most of the activities
+- It shuts off the system completely, halting most of the activities.
-- It sends the current minimum level state to Small Tank while also seeking for Small Tank's maximum level state
+- It sends the current minimum level state to Small Tank while also seeking for Small Tank's maximum level state.

 The Opta™ responsible of the Small Tank (ST) performs the following actions:

-- It manages the solenoid/ball valve given the Small Tank level and Big Tank minimum level state
+- It manages the solenoid/ball valve given the Small Tank level and Big Tank minimum level state.
-- It sends Small Tank's current maximum level state to Big Tank while seeking Big Tank's minimum level state
+- It sends Small Tank's current maximum level state to Big Tank while seeking Big Tank's minimum level state.

 In addition to these functionalities, both Opta™ connect to Arduino Cloud via Wi-Fi®.
 Thanks to the Arduino Cloud, both tanks can be monitored and controlled remotely.